Noble-Nana7/alx-system_engineering-devops/0x19-postmortem/README.md

   automated deployment process, which led to connection failures between the web application and the database.
-This issue was not caught during the initial testing phase because the test environment did not reflect the production environment's traffic load and configuration setup.
+This issue was not caught during the initial testing phase because the test environment did not reflect the production environment’s traffic load and configuration setup.
 - **Resolution**: The issue was resolved by restoring the correct configuration file from the backup and restarting the database service.
 This allowed the application to reconnect to the database successfully.
 We also identified